demassimo/rust-control-panel/docs/tutorials.md

    ```
    TEAM_AUTH_STATE_SECRET=long_random_value
    ```
-3. Restart the backend service (`systemctl restart rustadmin-backend`) so the new settings take effect.
+3. Restart the backend service (`systemctl restart rustadmin-backend`) so the new settings take effect; OAuth changes do not apply until the service is reloaded.

 ### Test the linking flow
 - Visit `https://panel.yourdomain.com/request.html` (replace with your panel URL).
 If you distribute one shared signup URL, send this link directly to staff so they can sign in.